Disabled parking permit

 A disabled parking permit, also known as a disabled badge, disabled placard, handicapped permit, handicapped placard, handicapped tag, and "Blue Badge" in the European Union, is a permit that is displayed upon parking a vehicle.
 It gives the operator of a vehicle permission to special privileges regarding the parking of that vehicle.
 These privileges include parking in a space reserved for persons with disabilities, or, in some situations, permission to park in a time-limited space for a longer time, or to park at a meter without payment.

+Disabled parking permits and places are often abused, being used by non-disabled drivers.

 Reciprocal recognition

 Member Countries of the International Transport Forum, an inter-governmental organisation within the OECD, would from 1978 grant the same parking concessions to people with disabilities as they offered their own nationals.

 The Resolution was updated and extended in 1997 by "Resolution no. 97/4 on Reciprocal Recognition of Parking Badges for Persons with Mobility Handicaps", and now applies to ITF member states as well as Associated Countries.
 The condition is the display of a badge showing the international wheelchair symbol.

 The International Transport Forum was called the European Conference of Ministers of Transport (ECMT) between 1953 and 2007.